aws-samples/saas-tenant-isolation-architecture/README.md

 ## Cleanup

-To delete the sample application that you created, use the AWS CLI.
-Assuming you used your project name for the stack name, you can run the following:
+To delete the deployed sample application, follow the steps below.

+1. Delete contents of S3 buckets included in the application.
+    - PipelineArtefactBucket
+    - TemplateOutputBucket
+2. Delete CloudFormation stack.
+    - To delete the stack with the aws cli, use the following command.

 ```bash
 aws cloudformation delete-stack --stack-name <STACK NAME>